bartekmolka/car-api/README.md

 > **Note** you can replace *your_image_name* by whatever name you want the image of app to be

-To start image and create a container
+To start image and create a container type:

 ```
 docker run --name your_container_name -p 8000:8000 your_image_name